GNN-DIP: Neural Corridor Selection for Decomposition-Based Motion Planning: Introduction

-The contributions of this paper are: \begin{enumerate} \item A GNN-based portal scoring framework on cell adjacency graphs, with feature engineering for node/edge representations and a training pipeline using focal loss, multi-label generation, and stratified train-validation splitting (Section~\ref{sec:gnn}). \item A two-phase Decomposition-Informed Planner (DIP) combining GNN-guided corridor search, informed ellipsoid pruning, and Funnel-based corridor evaluation, with proofs of completeness and convergence (Section~\ref{sec:dip}). \item Comprehensive experiments spanning 2D (310 maps, 18 scenarios), 3D bottleneck environments (4 scenarios, 50 PDT runs each), and dynamic 2D environments (100 planning instances), demonstrating 2--280$\times$ speedup, 99--100\% success rates, and collision safety by construction (Section~\ref{sec:experiments}). \end{enumerate}
+The contributions of this paper are: \begin{enumerate} \item A GNN-based portal scoring framework on cell adjacency graphs, with engineered node/edge features and a training pipeline using focal loss and multi-label supervision (Section~\ref{sec:gnn}). \item A two-phase Decomposition-Informed Planner (DIP) that combines GNN-guided corridor search with an \emph{adaptation of informed-set pruning}~\cite{gammell2014informed, strub2020pdt} to the cell adjacency graph and Funnel-based corridor evaluation, with proofs of completeness and convergence (Section~\ref{sec:dip}). \item Comprehensive experiments spanning 2D (310 maps, 18 scenarios), 3D bottleneck environments (4 scenarios, 50 PDT runs each), and dynamic 2D environments (100 planning instances), demonstrating 2--280$\times$ speedup, 99--100\% success rates, and collision safety by construction (Section~\ref{sec:experiments}). \end{enumerate}